wojtekmaj/react-pdf/README.md

 React-PDF supports all modern browsers.
 It is tested with the latest versions of Chrome, Edge, Safari, Firefox, and Opera.

-The following browsers are supported in React-PDF v7:
+The following browsers are supported out of the box in React-PDF v7:

-- Chrome ≥88
+- Chrome ≥92
-- Edge ≥88
+- Edge ≥92
-- Safari ≥14.1
+- Safari ≥15.4
-- Firefox ESR
+- Firefox ≥90

-You may extend the list of supported browsers by providing additional polyfills (e.g. for `Array.prototype.at` or `Promise.allSettled`) and configuring your bundler to transpile `pdfjs-dist`.
+You may extend the list of supported browsers by providing additional polyfills (e.g. for `Array.prototype.at` or `Promise.allSettled`) and either configuring your bundler to transpile `pdfjs-dist` or using [legacy PDF.js worker](#legacy-pdfjs-worker).

 If you need to support older browsers, you will need to use React-PDF v6 or v5.